-known as the SAT I) is a general test of verbal and quantitative
+(technically known as the SAT I) is a general test of verbal and

-reasoning accepted and required for admission to a bachelor degree
+quantitative reasoning accepted and required for admission to a

-universities also require you to take SAT-II tests.
+US universities.
+Many universities also require you to take SAT-II

 reasoning skills students have developed over time and skills they need

 to be successful in college.
 Many colleges and universities use the SAT